 Main investing activities

-In 2012, investments in capitalized development costs were CHF 3.7 million as compared to CHF 4.0 million in 2011.
-CHF 4.3 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity and approximately CHF 4.0 million in intellectual property rights and acquired technology.
+Investments in capitalized development costs were CHF 14.9 million as compared to CHF 3.7 million in 2012.
+CHF 10.9 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity and approximately CHF 7.9 million in software intellectual property rights and acquired technology.

-In 2012, there was a repayment of CHF 11.1 million of a financial liability out of acquisitions, a dividend payment of CHF 5.7 million and proceeds from the issuance of ordinary shares connected with employee share option plan of CHF 1.2 million.
+There was the repayment of remaining borrowings and other payables from acquisitions in 2012 of CHF 3.3 million, a dividend payment of CHF 6.4 million and proceeds from the issuance of ordinary shares connected with the employee share option plan of CHF 4.9 million.

 Strong financial position

-Due to this strong financial position and positive outlook, the Board of Directors proposes at the Annual General Meeting to pay‑out dividends.
-For this year a dividend of CHF 1.00 per share from capital reserves is suggested, which represents a raise of 11.1%, and a payout ratio of 36.7% of consolidated net profit, attributable to owners of the parent.
+Due to this strong financial position and the positive outlook, the Board of Directors proposes at the Annual General Meeting to pay‑out dividends.
+For this year an increased dividend of CHF 1.30 per share is suggested which represents a payout ratio of 34.1% of consolidated net profit, attributable to owners of the parent.

 Table 3: consolidated statement of financial position (condensed)